aaruff/ZTreeQuestionAnswer/README.md

 If you would like to make a change to an existing sample program and have your update reflected here, or would like to add your own QA sample program, [fork this project](https://help.github.com/articles/fork-a-repo/), make your additions and changes, and [send me a pull request](https://help.github.com/articles/using-pull-requests/).
 Don't have a github account?
-[Well go get one, it's free!](https://github.com/join).
+[What are you waiting for?
+Go get one, it's free!](https://github.com/join)

 License
 -------